Nazirite: In the Acts of the Apostles

 Acts of the Apostles is also attributed to Luke (see Luke-Acts) and in it is reported that the apostle Paul cut off his hair "because of a vow he had taken".
-From we learn that the early Jewish Christians occasionally took the temporary nazirite vow, and it is probable that the vow of St. Paul mentioned in Acts 18:18, was of a similar nature, although the shaving of his head in Cenchrea, outside of Judea, was not in conformity with the rules laid down in the sixth chapter of Numbers, nor with the interpretation of them by the rabbinical schools of that era.
+From we learn that the early Jewish Christians occasionally took a vow of purification, and it is probable that the vow of St. Paul mentioned in Acts 18:18, was of a similar nature; the shaving of his head in Cenchrea, outside of Judea, was not in conformity with the rules laid down in the sixth chapter of Numbers, nor with the interpretation of them by the schools of that era.
 If we are to believe the legend of Hegesippus quoted by Eusebius, James, brother of Jesus, Bishop of Jerusalem, was a nazirite, and performed with rigorous exactness all the practices enjoined by that rule of life.
 In Paul was advised to counter the claims made by some Judaizers (that he encouraged a revolt against the Mosaic Law).
 He showed the "believers there" (believers in Jesus, i.e. the Jewish Christians) in Jerusalem otherwise by purifying himself and accompanying four men to the temple who had taken naziritic vows (so as to refute the naysayers).

 This stratagem only delayed the inevitable mob assault on him.
-This event brought about the accusation in that Paul was the "ringleader of the sect of the Nazarenes", and thus provides further verification that the term Nazarene was a mistranslation of the term nazirite.
+This event brought about the accusation in that Paul was the "ringleader of the sect of the Nazarenes".
 In any case, the relationship of Paul of Tarsus and Judaism is still disputed.

 Luke does not here mention the apostle James the Just as taking nazirite vows, although later Christian historians (e.g. Epiphanius Panarion 29.4) believed he had, and the vow of a nazirite would explain the asceticism Eusebius of Caesarea ascribed to James, a claim that gave James the title "James the Just".

-Nazirites in history
+In history

 Besides the aforementioned mentions of nazirites in the Hebrew Bible, New Testament, and classic rabbinic texts, the following ancient texts describe cases of naziriteship: